Election - What is the Total Depravity of Man

 Rom 9:22,23 What if God, wanting to show His wrath and to make His power known, endured with much longsuffering the vessels of wrath prepared for destruction, and that He might make known the riches of His glory on the vessels of mercy, which He had prepared beforehand for glory,

 God says, I prepare vessels for glory, but vessels are prepared for destruction.
 The responsibility for such preparation lies right in the very heart of the man.

-God says in Rom 9:22 is passive, vessels of wrath fitted to destruction.
+God says in Rom 9:22 "vessels of wrath fitted to destruction".
 God did not create anyone for wrath, but that they were “fitted for destruction.”
 That is, mankind has fitted himself because of sin, for destruction.
 It is not God who prepared these vessels; but they have prepared themselves for destruction because they would not leave their sin and turn to God.

 From all eternity, before we even existed, God decided to save some members of the human race and to let the rest of the human race perish.
 God chose some individuals to be saved into everlasting blessedness in heaven and others He chose to pass over, to allow them to follow the consequences of their sins into eternal torment in hell."

 How to define the free will of man.